I’m an educator and performer, as well as

 These are some identities with which I lead, not to encamp myself into categorization but rather locate myself socially and dynamically:

-Writer, educator, beekeeper, witch, performer, community builder, gardener, wounded healer.
+I’m an educator, coach, beekeeper, animist, community builder, gardener, neurodivergent / intuitive healer.
 I am a Jewish woman with trans experience, living in Germany.
-I’m Cherokee from my grandmother and therefore Indigiqueer (though I did not grow up on Reservation).
+I’m Cherokee from my grandmother and therefore Indigiqueer (though I did not grow up on reservation).
 I have long been an advocate for queer rights, trans community building, and domestic violence prevention, especially in rural and small-town contexts.

-I’m also a coach who works with individuals, groups, NGOs, and businesses wanting to integrate mindfulness and somatic coaching into their lives and organizations.
+I’m a coach who works with individuals, groups, NGOs, and businesses wanting to develop intentional leadership, smoothly navigate change management, develop robust diversity and inclusion programmes, as well as integrate mindfulness and trauma-informed somatic coaching into their lives and organizations.

 Set up a consultation with Aurelie: info[at]aurelierichards[dot]com